dwarvesf/playground/Engineering/Management/Team toplogies.md

 - **Stream aligned**: a team that is aligned with the main flow of business change, with cross-functional skills and the ability to deliver significant increments, can move forward without waiting on another team..
 - **Platform**: a team that develops the underlying platform supporting stream-aligned teams in delivery, thereby simplifying otherwise complex technology and reducing cognitive load for teams that use it.
-- **Enabling**: a team that trains and supports other teams in adopting and modifying software as part of a transition or learning period.
+- **[[Enabling team | Enabling]]**: a team that trains and supports other teams in adopting and modifying software as part of a transition or learning period.
 - **Complicated subsystem**: a team that is responsible for a subsystem too complicated (mathematics/calculation/...) to be handled by a normal stream-aligned team or platform team.
 Optional and only used when necessary.

 ![[the-four-fundamental-team-topologies.png]]